The Gold Standard of Client Relationships in Voice Acting

 Want to stream as many How-To videos as you want?
 Get a Video Subscription - use code FORWARD for 20% off your first month!

-Through VO Strategist, Tom's provided voiceover business & marketing coaching since 2011.
-He's also a voice actor with over 25 years of experience who has narrated just about every type of voice over you can think of.
+Through VO Strategist, Tom has provided voiceover business and marketing coaching since 2011.
+He is also a voice actor with over 25 years of experience who has narrated nearly every type of voice-over you can imagine.
 When not voicing or talking about voicing, Tom produces the sci-fi comic book Agent 1.22.